Dive into Adventure at Oceans Camp

 The final leg of Oceans Camp takes you to Ogomkigeak (Liverpool, NS), where you’ll explore the Mersey River watershed and Kespukwitk (southwest Nova Scotia).

-• Learn from Mi’kmaw Indigenous Guardian, Melissa Labrador, about the Kespukwitk Conservation Corridor and its importance for land and water stewardship.
+- Learn from Mi’kmaw Knowledge Keepers and scientists about the Kespukwitk Conservation Corridor and its importance for land and water stewardship.

 Our Supporters